mrisen/inet-showcases/_docs/general/ethernet/index.md

 **.vector-recording = false
 </pre></p>

-In this showcase, two statistics are observed in order to demonstrate how the traffic rate (and congestion rate) at critical parts of the network changes with the different configurations, meaning a changing number of LANs (and hosts).
-These two generated statistics are the number of dropped packets (`dropPk`) at switches, and the number of collisions (`collision`):
+In this showcase, two statistics are observed in order to demonstrate how the traffic rate (and congestion rate) at critical parts of the network changes with the different configurations.
+These two generated statistics are the number of dropped packets (`dropPk`) at switches, and the number of collisions (`collisions`):

 <p><pre class="snippet">
 # statistics for this example